jhu-ip/cs220-f24/assign/old/hw1.md

 process.
 Your program must enforce the program limit of at most 10 different type/duration pairs.

-Once all of the task identifiers and durations are recorded, the program enters a command loop.
+Once all of the task identifiers and durations are recorded (set-up is complete), the program enters a command loop.
 Each time the program prompts the user to enter a command the user enters the one-letter name of the command, and any additional values needed for the command.
 The program then carries out the command if legal as described below, and if the command was not "`q`" (quit), continues the command loop.

 There are four commands:

 * The `a` command adds to the count of how many tasks of a specified type are in the user's jar.
-The `a` command is followed by the one-letter identifier matching the type of task to be added (case-sensitive), followed by the integer count of how many of that type of task should be added to the jar.
-For example `a p 11` would add 11 of the type of task identified by the letter "`p`" to the jar.
-Your program must check to make sure that the request can be satisfied within the user specified size of their jar, otherwise reject the command as invalid.
+The `a` command should be followed by the one-letter identifier matching the type of task to be added (case-sensitive) and then the integer count of how many of that type of task should be added to the jar.
+For example `a p 11` would add 11 of the type of task identified by the letter "`p`" to the jar, if that many will fit based on the associated duration.
+Your program must check to make sure that the request can be satisfied within the user specified size of their jar, otherwise reject the command as invalid (command loop continues).

-* The `r` command subtracts from the count of how many tasks of a specified type are in the user's jar.
+* The `r` command removes a given quantity of tasks of a specified type from the user's jar.
 It behaves like the "`a`" command, except that the count of the specified type of task is subtracted from the jar rather than added to the jar.
-Your program must check to make sure that the request can be satisfied, ie, that the requested type and quantity already exist in the jar.
+For example `r m 5` would remove 5 of the type of task identified as "`m`" from the jar, if it currently holds at least that many.
+Your program must check to make sure that the request can be satisfied, ie, that the requested type and quantity already exist in the jar, otherwise reject the command as invalid (command loop continues).

 * The `s` command summarizes the user's task jar.
 The output is formatted as comma-separated values (CSV).
 First, a header line with the fields "Identifier", "Duration", "Count", and "Total Time" is printed.
 Then, for each kind of task (in the order in which they were entered at the beginning of the program execution), an output line is printed with the task identifier, task duration, number of that type of task in the user's jar, and total value of that kind of tasks in minutes.
 For both the header line and the lines summarizing each kind of task, fields are separated by comma ("`,`") characters, with no space before or after each comma.
-At the end of the summary, a line reading "<code class='highlighter-rouge'>Total time in jar: <i>X</i>.<i>YY</i></code> out of <i>H</i>.<i>MM</i> possible" is printed, where *X* and *YY* indicate the number of hours and minutes in the jar based on user input, and *H* and *MM* indicate the number of hours and minutes that the jar could hold.
+At the end of the summary, a line reading "<code class='highlighter-rouge'>Total time in jar:
+  <i>X</i>:<i>YY</i> out of <i>H</i>:<i>MM</i> possible"</code> is
+  printed, where *X* and *YY* indicate the number of hours and minutes in the jar based on "`a`" and "`r`" commands, and *H* and *MM* indicate the number of hours and minutes that the jar could hold based on the user given input.

 * The `q` command causes the command loop to terminate.

 Note that the user could also terminate the command loop by typing